mgmeyers/obsidian-native-scrollbars/README.md

 ## Known issue: light scroll bars in dark mode

-On macOS, the native scrollbar background color is determined by a scroll containers background color.
+On macOS, the native scrollbar background color is determined by a scroll container's background color.
 If a background color isn't set, the scrollbars will be in light mode.
+Nearly transparent background colors will work for this, eg: `background-color: #00000001;`

 <img src="https://raw.githubusercontent.com/mgmeyers/obsidian-native-scrollbars/main/screenshots/darkmode-issue.gif" alt="A short gif demonstraiting issues with dark-mode scrollbars">